Hanoisme

-Hanoisme (Hiệp hội Doanh nghiệp nhỏ và vừa TP Hà Nội) is the primary business association representing small and medium-sized enterprises (SMEs) in Hanoi, Vietnam.
-Its full legal name is the Hanoi Association of Small and Medium Enterprises.
+Hanoisme (legally known as the Hanoi Association of Small and Medium Enterprises, Hiệp hội Doanh nghiệp nhỏ và vừa TP Hà Nội) is the primary business association representing small and medium-sized enterprises (SMEs) in Hanoi, Vietnam.
 Founded in 1995, the association reports a membership of over 11,000 enterprises.

 The association functions as an intermediary "bridge between businesses and state management agencies".
 Its activities include policy consultation, organizing trade promotions, and providing business training.
 SMEs in Hanoi, which the association represents, are a significant component of the capital's economy, reportedly contributing between 40% and 50% of Hanoi's GRDP.

 In 2025, on its 30th anniversary, Hanoisme received the First Class Labor Medal from the Vietnamese government.
 It is chaired by businessman Đỗ Quang Hiển, who was re-elected for the 2023–2028 term.

 History

 Hanoisme was established in 1995.
 By 2025, the association had grown to more than 11,000 members.
 Its organizational structure includes 28 district-level clubs, four associated clubs in Ho Chi Minh City, and five representative offices internationally, located in the United States, Japan, Austria, Czech Republic, and Singapore.

-On May 11, 2025, the association held a ceremony to celebrate its 30th anniversary.
+On 11 May 2025, the association held a ceremony to celebrate its 30th anniversary.
 The event was attended by Vietnamese Vice President Võ Thị Ánh Xuân, who awarded Hanoisme the First Class Labor Medal for its contributions to development.

-Role and Activities
+Role and activities

 Hanoisme's primary role is to act as a "bridge between businesses and state management agencies" and to support the private sector in Hanoi.
 The association states that it represents more than 300,000 enterprises.
 The SME sector, which accounts for 98%, is a major force in the city's economy, contributing an estimated 40% of Hanoi's GDP (according to Việt Nam News in 2024) to 50% of its GRDP (according to VnEconomy in 2023).

 The association engages in policy advocacy, provides support programs, and promotes connections within the business community.
 Its functions include: